freddyaboulton/gradio-webrtc/docs/userguide/audio.md

 !!! tip "Extra Dependencies"
     The `ReplyOnStopWords` class requires the the `stopword` extra.
 Run `pip install fastrtc[stopword]` to install it.

+!!! warning "English Only"
+    The `ReplyOnStopWords` class is currently only supported for English.

 ## Stream Handler

 `ReplyOnPause` and `ReplyOnStopWords` are implementations of a `StreamHandler`.
 The `StreamHandler` is a low-level abstraction that gives you arbitrary control over how the input audio stream and output audio stream are created.
 The following example echos back the user audio.